aatxe/oxide/notes/rustfest-proposal.md

 Rust's ownership model and borrow checker to keep our programs free of data races.
 But what exactly do our types _mean_?
 Can a better understanding help us to build more correct and secure software?

-In this talk, we'll explore an ongoing effort to build an accessible formal semantics for Rust and its application to understanding the meaning of types in Rust programs.
+In this talk, we'll explore an ongoing effort to build a formal model of Rust and the intuitions it can give us about the meaning of types in Rust programs.
 We'll then use this newfound understanding to explore interesting ways of enforcing correctness and security criteria through types.

 [A concise, engaging description for the public program.
 Limited to 600 characters.]